Here are some of the best Bonfire Night events going ahead in Sheffield this year

-Guy Fawkes Night is fast approaching and lots of places in and around Sheffield are putting on special bonfire and fireworks displays.
+As After Dark 2021 has been cancelled, here are some of the other bonfire and fireworks events taking place for Guy Fawkes Night in Sheffield.

-Unfortunately one of the area’s largest Bonfire Night events, After Dark, has been cancelled for good, organisers have announced.
+Unfortunately one of the area’s largest Bonfire Night events, After Dark, has been cancelled for good, organisers announced last month.

 The annual festival had been held for more than 20 years and had attracted up to 20,000 people, with huge artists like Girls Aloud having performed in previous years.